bhauman/lein-figwheel/figwheel-main/README.md

 > This documentation is incomplete and intended to help you take the new figwheel
 > for a spin before its official release.

+## Get started with the template

+Get a working example up and running quickly with the [figwheel.main template](http://rigsomelight.com/figwheel-main-template/)

 ## Quick Usage

 > It is assumed that you have perused https://clojurescript.org/guides/quick-start